Bhutan counts the cost of trying to buy happiness

 “There are families with four or five cars.
 There are luxury vehicles being imported that can hardly drive on our roads and are made for far better roads than we have here.”

-A country that was closed to foreigners until 1974 and only recently opened up to the forces of globalization lacked the tools to cope with new-found economic growth and the wealth it brought.
+A country that was closed to foreigners until 1974 and only recently opened up to the forces of globalisation lacked the tools to cope with new-found economic growth and the wealth it brought.

 Debt-fuelled consumerism that far outpaced economic output has now led, inevitably, to a rude awakening.